crypticpy/Auto-Cat/README.md

 # 🚀 Auto-Cat: Automatic Category Generation

-## Welcome to the Future of Data Categorization!
+## Welcome to the Data Categorization!

 Tired of manually sifting through mountains of unstructured data?
 Meet Auto-Cat, your AI-powered solution for Automatic Category Generation! 🎉